pouria-bahmanyar/car_plate_detection/README.md

 # Persian_Car_Plate_Detection

-In this project, I used ```YoloV7``` to detect plate of a car and then I used a CNN to OCR the plate.
+In this project, I used ```YoloV7``` to detect the plate of a car and then I used a CNN to OCR the plate.

 ## Training YoloV7 for plate detection

 For this part, I used [YoloV7](https://github.com/WongKinYiu/yolov7) repository and I just followed the structure of this repository.
 ### Dataset
 I used a mixture of [IranianCarsNumberPlate](https://www.kaggle.com/datasets/skhalili/iraniancarnumberplate) and [Car_License_Plate_Detection](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection).
-For data preprocessing I used [Roboflow](https://app.roboflow.com/) and I prepared data for ```Yolo``` Format.
+For data preprocessing, I used [Roboflow](https://app.roboflow.com/) and I prepared data for ```Yolo``` Format.

 ### Training and Prediction
 I trained the model for ```epochs = 150``` and ```batch_size = 8```.
-here are the results of training and predictions:
+here are the results of the training and predictions:

 ![training_figures](./assets/results.png)